vsraptor/aide/README.md

 ### Running

-0. Creaate 'models' directory or symlink to the directory where you host your LLM's
+0. Create 'models' directory or symlink to the directory where you host your LLM's
 1. Download a model in the ./models directory. (make a subdir for the specific model)

 	F.e. from here : https://huggingface.co/TheBloke/WizardLM-7B-GGML/tree/main